 - You are fishing for crayfish.
 Please see page 13 of this guide for more information about fishing for crayfish. - You have a second-pole or setline permit.
-Information about fishing with a second pole is available on page 11.
-Information about fishing with a setline is available on page 11.
+See page 11 to learn more about fishing with a second pole or a setline.

-You are ice fishing at Flaming Gorge.
+• You are ice fishing at Flaming Gorge.
 Please see page 24 for the rules specific to Flaming Gorge.